 Retesting may be appropriate when an individual believes that a score obtained from previous testing does not reflect the examinee's true level of knowledge or skill.
 In this case, retesting may occur in two scenarios: (1) when factors other than the examinee's ability are believed to have influenced the previous testing and (2) when the scores obtained from earlier testing are no longer believed to reflect the student's current ability.
 A retest must be authorized or approved by Central Christian College's admissions department.
-All retakes are at the cost of the student Students are allowed one retake.
+All retakes are at the cost of the student and payment must be received before retake is available.
+Students are allowed one retake.